STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Acknowledgments

 \section{Acknowledgments}

-We thank Johannes Keller for providing us his knowledge as an anglistics student for the grammar-based patterns for extracting experimental information.
+We thank Johannes Keller for providing us his anglistics knowledge for the grammar-based patterns for extracting experiment conditions.
 We thank Jessica Töllich and Lukas Galke for feedback on this manuscript.

 The presented research is the result of a Master module ``Project Data Science'' taught at the University of Ulm in summer term 2020.
-The last author is supervisor of the student group. }
+The last author is supervisor of the student group.}

 \extended{